echobom/UERANSIM-wiki/Installation-and-Usage.md

 You can also run `-h` or `--help` options to see more detailed help about sub commands.

 For example: `./nr-cli gnb-create --help`, or `./nr-cli session-create --help` etc.

+## Example Usage

+1. Start UERANSIM agent

+`./nr-agent`

+2. Create a new gNB

+`./nr-cli gnb-create`

+3. Create a new UE

+`./nr-cli ue-create`

+4. List the UEs

+`./nr-cli ue-list`

+5. Check the UE status.

+`./nr-cli ue-status [imsi]`

+6. Create a new PDU session.

+`./nr-cli session-create [imsi]`

+7. Check the UE status again if you want to see the PDU session.

+`./nr-cli ue-status [imsi]`

+8. Ping google.com for example using the UE.

+`./nr-cli ue-ping [imsi] google.com -c 3`